Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 - Fetch data on cloud cover from OpenWeatherMap - a service that provides global weather data
 - Fetch data on time of dusk from Sunrise-Sunset - a service that provides global data on sunset and sunrise times
 - Extract the probability of an aurora for the selected coordinates of a location
-- Send an email containing all fetched data using SMTP2GO (a service that allows emails to be sent)
+- Send an email containing all fetched data using SMTP2GO
 - Containerise the script using Docker
 - Schedule the script to run every 21:00 to 23:00 UTC using cron ( a scheduler) on a Raspberry Pi